nstele/HypedEvents/README.md

 # HypedEvents

-Make Apps and Widgets for iOS 14, watchOS 7 and tvOS 14 using Xcode 12, Swift 5, WidgetKit and Apple Watch
+Make Apps and Widgets for iOS 14, watchOS 7 and tvOS 14 using Xcode 12, Swift 5, WidgetKit and Apple Watch.
+Basic app to test SwiftUI in different platforms.

 - Create events
 - Delete events